12 Competencies Every Manager Should Master

 Managing people and processes requires problem-solving skills.

 Problems come in all shapes and sizes.
-A good manager must learn to solve problems with employees, work processes, or product or service quality.
+A good manager must learn to solve problems related to employees, work processes, and product or service quality.

-Managers must be able to identify problems, understand basic problem-solving techniques, and facilitate a process to solve problems and resolve issues within the work environment.
+Managers must be able to identify problems, understand basic problem-solving techniques, and facilitate a process for solving problems and resolving issues within the work environment.

 12. Motivating Others